velossien/react-environment/README.md

 - Uses the Webpack 4 default minimizer (Terser).
 - JS is not minimzed when in dev mode.
 - Uses React 16 and Webpack 4.
-- Is using AirBnB stlye guide for eslinting.
+- Is using AirBnB style guide for eslinting.